-Panel security brackets can be fitted to stop panels being lifted out.
+For extra peace of mind, panel security brackets can be fitted to stop the panels being lifted out.

 The posts are finished off with a four-way weathered (Pyramid) post top.